Quefumas/gensound/README.md

 # Gensound
-Audio processing and generation framework
+The Python way to Audio processing & synthesis.
+* Intuitive
+* Flexible
+* Lightweight

+Do you enjoy experimenting with audio?
+Learning about signal processing?
+Creating and manipulating sounds?

-This is a lightweight library designed for:
+Gensound is a lightweight library designed for:
-* audio manipulation
-* audio synthesis
+* Offline Audio Manipulation & Synthesis
-* musical experiments
+* Musical Experiments
-* electronic composition
+* Electronic Composition

 Core features:
-* Light-weight
-* Easy to use (based on NumPy syntax)
-* Offline sound generation
-* Flexible - it does not take much work to implement new audio or signal effects
+* Familiar NumPy syntax is easy to learn and yields clarity, flexibility and conciseness
+* Easily extensible - combine new functionalities and effects with zero headache
-* Educational - the inner workings are accessible and easily understood for those of us who are interested in music, sound, and DSP.
+* Educational - perfect for learning about audio and signals
-* Supports parametrization and multiple channels
-* Supports user-defined custom panning schemes to serve any number of channels
+* Customized panning schemes to enable complex placements of variable number of sound sources
+* Parametrization

 ## What Can It Do?